Class 319 'Thameslink 2000' EMU

 The units were all built by BREL York for British Rail's Network SouthEast division.
 Their principal route was the Thameslink line, running between Bedford and Brighton.
 After privatisation, Connex South Central refurbished some of their Class 319 units for use on their flagship London to Brighton express service, however the use of Class 319s on this service came to a close following the arrival of more Electrostars.

-Currently, the class has found new use on the newly electrified Liverpool to Manchester route, as well as continuing service on the Thameslink route.
+Currently, the class has found new use on the Abbey Line.

-Click below to download the Class 319 'Thameslink 2000' EMU with Thameslink branding decals including correct numbering, and four quick-drive consists.
+Click below to download the Class 319 'Thameslink 2000' EMU in the London Midland White livery, including correct numbering, four quick-drive consists, and seventeen custom destinations.

 You need the Class 319 First Capital Connect EMU to use this reskin.